Progress Note Example

 Client Session Summary:

-The above notes were generated based on this summary of a client session.
+The therapy notes listed above were generated based on this summary of a client session.
 Quill does not record the client session.
-A therapist would provide a summary (like this one) after the session is over.
+Hopefully this helps illustrate how Quill works -- a therapist would provide a summary (like this one below) after the session is over, and Quill would then generate a note like one of these examples above.

 In today’s 50-minute telehealth session, the client discussed how they’ve been feeling pressured to act more outgoing, even though they identify as introverted.
 They said, "I feel like I’m constantly supposed to be socializing, and it drains me," explaining how they’ve tried to push themselves out of their comfort zone but it often leaves them feeling exhausted.
 The client expressed frustration with not fitting the social mold that seems to be celebrated everywhere—at work, in social media, and even in family dynamics.